Stax124/DobotAPI/docs/shell-usage.md

 If some error occurs, please refer to [Troubleshooting](/troubleshooting) guide.
 :::

 At this point, you should see a menu with a few options.
-Navigate through the menu with the arrow keys and press `Enter` or `Space` to select an option.
+Navigate through the menu with the <span style="color: gold">arrow keys</span> and press `Enter` or `Space` to select an option.

 To continue, you need to press `Tab` to focus the other elements of the menu.
 Then, you can press `Enter` or `Space` to select an option.